sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_07.md

   UpdateViewportAndProjectionMatrix();
 }
 ```
-We have now sucessfully created a native function call when the surface changes from a screen orientation rotation.
+We have now successfully created a native function call when the surface changes from a screen orientation rotation.
 Now to make sure it all compiles ( Yay, your favorite part ).

 <== [Chapter 6](./Chapter_06.md) -- [Chapter 8](./Chapter_08.md) ==>